zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 You can find the content under this directory: [here](./image/NCBI_refseq_E.coli.png)

 Download files with .fna (genome as a single contig); .ppt (protein-coding gene annotation) and .ffn (protein-coding gene .fasta file) extensions.
 In many microorganisms, all genes are encoded by a single chromosome.
 In these cases, we can only find one file each with abovementioned three extensions, respectively.
-In other cases where the microorganisms carry several plasmids to encode genes (for example: ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/Methylobacterium_extorquens_AM1_uid57605/ see the content under this directory [here](./image/NCBI_refseq_AM1.png)), you may be interested in designing sgRNA library for all genes.
+In other cases where the microorganisms carry several plasmids to encode genes, you may be interested in designing sgRNA library for all genes.

+(for example: ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/Methylobacterium_extorquens_AM1_uid57605/ see the content under this directory [here](./image/NCBI_refseq_AM1.png))

 To cope with this, download all files with these extensions and combine those with the same extension, resulting in three combined files with .fna, .ffn and .ptt extension, respectively.
 Note that .fna and .ptt files have one and three header lines, respectively.
 In file combination process, remove these header lines and only keep them for the combined file at the very beginning.

 If you are also interested in RNA-coding genes, download files with .fna (genome as a single contig); .rnt (RNA-coding gene annotation) and .frn (RNA-coding gene .fasta file) extensions.
 Follow the same instructions as described above.
 We strongly recommand to process protein- and RNA-coding gene sgRNA library design seperately (run one process with .fna, .ptt, .ffn and configure files; run another with .fna, .rnt, .frn and configure files), because different parameters may be needed in the configure file (see below), due to the fact that RNA-coding genes tent to have much smaller coding regions in contrast to their protein-coding counterparts.